hammadrauf/TowersOfHanoi/README.md

       -n {true,false}, --nobeep {true,false}
                              set if silent mode  (no  beep)  is needed.
 Boolean value.
 Default is false (There will be beeps).
+      -d {true,false}, --displayoff {true,false}
+                             set if no GUI  display  is  needed.
+Boolean value.
+                             Default is false (There  will be display).
+Logging is enabled if this is set.

 ## Usage Tips
 1. Open command prompt and type any of the following: